graghukalyan/progresar/README.md

 # progresar
-A small tool to expand and grow one's network post an online meeting by sending network invites to the attendees
+A small tool to expand and grow one's network post an online meeting (Zoom, Webex, Google Meet etc.) by sending network invites to the attendees